HaroonParvez/ecommerce-retail-analytics/README.md

 # Retail Sales, Demand & Revenue Risk Analysis

-An end-to-end data analytics project using the UCI Online Retail II dataset to investigate where a retail business's revenue is most exposed to risk (unpredictable demand, order cancellations, and customer concentration) and what that means for inventory and demand planning.
+An end-to-end data analytics project using the UCI Online Retail II dataset to investigate where a retail business's revenue is most exposed to risk, focusing on demand patterns, product performance, customer concentration and cancellation rates.

 The project uses Python for data cleaning and preparation, MySQL/SQL for analytical analysis, and Power BI for interactive reporting and visualisation.
 The analysis concludes with evidence-based business recommendations tied directly to the findings.